re00zq/Crossword-Solver/README.md

 # Crossword-Solver
-A small project apply tracking algorithm to solve crossword puzzle
+A small project to solve a crossword puzzle using backtracking algorithm.